pgavriel/uml_3d_race/README.md

 ## Things to Explore:
 - How to create and use your own gazebo world course
+- How to add more sensors to the robot
-- How to use information from all the sensors
+- How to use multiple sensors simultaneously
+- How to use depth camera data
 - How to use custom textures

 ## Useful Resources: